LorrTheo/PowerBI/README.md

 feasible in it's entirety because that would require rebuilding many from scratch, and I no longer have credentials for some of the data connections.

+To understand my basic methodology, read about my process in "My PowerBI Process"

 Thank you and enjoy!
 -Matthew Klingler, MSBA, PMP